jaysoo/jaysoo.ca/_posts/2015-03-30-container-component-pattern-in-angular-1.markdown

 So without further ado, let's begin.

-## The Container Component
+## The Container

 The idea is simple.
 A *container* is responsible for data fetching and passing data down to its child components to render.
-The *UI components* are concerned with rendering the UI based on the data passed down.
+The *components* are concerned with rendering the UI based on the data passed down.
 They can also handle UI interactions.

 ![](/images/container-components.svg)

-Notice that services only interact with containers and never UI components.
+Notice that services only interact with containers and never components.
+Essentially, containers are the data layers of the application.

 *Why* is this pattern useful?
 Separation of concerns of course!